I didn’t know I wanted to be an accredited investor until I found out what an accredited investor was.

 Now that you understand what meets the definition of an accredited investor, let’s understand what type of investments this status unlocks.

 What Unregulated Securities Can an Accredited Investor Invest In?

 What exactly are the types of investments the SEC is trying to protect people from?
 What falls into this special asset class reserved for sophisticated investors?

 Unregulated securities are usually for smaller companies who can’t afford the cost of going through regulation.
 As a result, investors need to do more due diligence to understand the risks and benefits of what they are investing in.
 Unregulated securities include things like investing in a startup/private company, which is a high-risk, high-reward investment.
-There is a high chance you will lose all of your investment investing in startups, compared to the significantly lower risk carried by public companies.
-You can check out these investment options for accredited investors also.
+There is a high chance you will lose all of your investment investing in startups, compared to the significantly lower risk carried by public companies, but the chance for an outrageous 100x return is more likely.

 Hedge funds, private equity, venture capital and private real estate funds fall into this category, but there are many more examples.
 But, with a new innovation spree in financial services and fintech, we are seeing many new online offerings come to market.
 Below are a few I’ve personally been researching.

 RealtyShares is one of several new crowdfunding real estate websites.
 If you are an accredited investor, you can access the site’s platform to find out about real estate investors and investment firms that are looking for investors for specific deals.
 At a basic level, if you’ve ever seen “Flip or Flop” and heard them talk about “our investors,” well, RealtyShares makes it more accessible to become the investor.
 But instead of flip or flop, it’s more like $15M office building or flop.